KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ## Create `start` Script

 We need a `start` script in the home dir to start Komodo, assetchains and all 3rd party coin daemons with the `-pubkey` option. `-pubkey` is not required for BTC daemon.
 All other coins need it.
-Here is an example of a start script (change the pubkey with your Notary Node pubkey):
+Here is an example of a start script :

 ```bash
 #!/bin/bash